degree9/covenant/README.md

 Scalar primitives simply return a spec/predicate based on their data type while collections also compare their contents.

+### RBAC

+`covenant.rbac` provides validation fns that are "loose" for collections.

+If the values of the

 ### Examples

 `(:require covenant.core :as covenant)`